yangyu-unc2012/MartingaleField.github.io/README.md

 Given preorder and inorder traversal of a tree, construct the binary tree.

-Note: You may assume that duplicates do not exist in the tree.
+You may assume that duplicates do not exist in the tree.

 For example, given
 ```